thomasrobertgee/recipe-app/README.md

 ### User Personalization
 - **OAuth:** Add "Sign in with Google" as an alternative login method.
-- **My Pantry Feature:** Allow users to track ingredients they already own to reduce food waste and cost.
 - **User-Uploaded Recipes:** Allow users to add and save their own personal recipes to their collection.

 ### Core App Enhancements